vinay789369/demo-repo/README.md

 editing the forth line
 to checking the repo
 editing the fifth line newly
-going to add the sixth line
+added the seventh line newly